2660 NC Hwy 210 East Suite 103 Hampstead, NC 28443

 Dental Bridge

 A dental bridge will replace several teeth in a row.
 The custom bridge consists of two anchor crowns on both ends and pontics between them.
-Your dentist will secure crowns to at least two dental implants.
+Our dentist will secure crowns to at least two dental implants.

 Denture